 It came across my inbox a moment ago.
-Another fundraising appeal from a Congressional Campaign Committee that seeks to leverage the current events in the Capitol for advantage in the 2014 elections.
+Another fundraising appeal from the Republican Congressional Campaign Committee that seeks to leverage current events in the Capitol for advantage in the 2014 elections.
 It reminds us of two very germane facts of politics in America.
 One is that the election cycle never ends.
 The second is that everything going on this month is driven by winning and losing elections.
-Actually “governing” is an afterthought.
+“Governing” is an afterthought.

 MANY BLESSINGS - NOEL